RHS Chelsea flower show 2024 the national autistic society garden

 It highlights a strategy called ‘masking’ –a potentially draining process involving consciously or unconsciously hiding autistic characteristics in order to fit in.
 The cork ‘masks’ encircle a central sanctuary with a mesmeric kinetic sculpture, alluding to the inner mind’s complexity and beauty.

-We are co-designing this garden with Sophie Parmenter and the garden is sponsored by Project Giving Back.
-Landform Consultants will be managing the build.
+We have co-designed this garden with Sophie Parmenter and the garden is sponsored by Project Giving Back.
+Landform Consultants have managed the build.

 The planting scheme is multi-layered, evolving from wetland meadow to river birch woodland, with a vibrant colour palette at its boundary soothing to softer hues at its heart, textured curling bark sits alongside large crusted blocks of expanded cork.